rileythomp/cpp-games/README.md

 # cpp-games

-A collection of small games written in C++ using OOP including Chess, Checkers, Connect 4, Hangman, Conway's Game of Life, Tic-Tac-Toe and a block letter printing program.
+A collection of small games written in C++ using OOP including Chess, Checkers, Connect 4, Hangman, Reversi, Conway's Game of Life, Tic-Tac-Toe and a block letter printing program.

 |     |     |
 | --- | --- |